 ALSO READ19-yr-old Pak woman, who alleged rape, sentenced to death by panchayat At least 20 injured in Lahore blast Pak security forces foils major terror attack on Christians in Lahore Imran Khan calls Nawaz Sharif's roadshow 'Corruption Bachao' rally Lahore: 26 killed, 58 injured in Taliban suicide blast near CM residence

+They are also not allowed to publish any material propagating their faith.
 Members of the community in Pakistan have often been targeted.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)